joao-garcia404/joao-garcia404/README.md

 ### Somethings about me 👦

-- 📘 I’m currently working with ReactJS, React Native and NodeJS
+- 📘 I’m currently working with Golang, ReactJS, React Native and NodeJS
 - ✔ I like to help others dev's
 - 💎 Always learning
 - ❤ Coding is my passion